-The main mandatory anti-corruption rules applicable to pharmaceutical manufacturers, as in general to all entities, are the rules on bribery and active corruption set forth in articles 363 and 374 of the Portuguese Penal Code approved by Decree-Law 48/95 of 15 March 2016, as amended.
-Any person who commits bribery; those that convince, or try to convince an individual, through an offer or a promise of a material or otherwise benefit by issuing a false statement, a report or provide information that is not provided, being such criminal offense sanctioned with up to two years of imprisonment or 240 days of fine.
-Committing active corruption on those who directly or indirectly grant or promise to a civil servant, or to a third party with the knowledge of the civil servant, a material benefit or otherwise, to carry out an act or omission against the duties of the civil servant, which is a criminal offence sanctioned with one to five years of imprisonment.
+Further to what is mentioned in question 8, regarding collaboration of the pharmaceutical industry with healthcare professionals, the main mandatory anti-corruption rules applicable to pharmaceutical manufacturers, as in general to all entities, are the rules on bribery and active corruption set forth in articles 363 and 374 of the Portuguese Penal Code approved by Decree-Law 48/95 of 15 March 2016, as amended.
+Bribery means those that convince or try to convince an individual, through an offer or a promise of a material or other type of benefit, to issue a false statement or report or to provide information that has not been provided.
+This is a criminal offence sanctioned with up to two years of imprisonment or 240 days of fine.
+Regarding active corruption, those who directly or indirectly grant or promise to a civil servant, or to a third party with the knowledge of the civil servant, a material benefit or otherwise, to carry out an act or omission against the duties of the civil servant, are committing a criminal offence sanctioned with one to five years of imprisonment.
 The civil servant may be sanctioned for active corruption.